Skip to main content

 • stability

-The game's stability is frequently criticized for being buggy, with players reporting various glitches that can disrupt gameplay, particularly with achievements and puzzles.
-While some issues can be resolved with a quick restart, the overall experience is marred by inconsistencies and a lack of control in certain mechanics.
+The game's stability is frequently criticized for being buggy, with players reporting glitches that can affect gameplay and achievements.
+While some issues can be resolved with a quick restart, certain features, like the decoding puzzle, can lead to frustrating setbacks if not handled carefully.
+Overall, the experience is marred by inconsistencies that detract from the enjoyment.

 • “The only downside in my experience so far is that the decoding puzzle is buggy--basically, don't assign a letter unless you're very sure that's the one you want, because it might mess up and undo your changes and leave you in a confused mess.”